Skip to content

 Original Prompt 93-99 Fully portable

-PragLocker_tune (task tune only) 80-93 Task loss alone insufficient to block cross-model transfer
+PragLocker_tune (Task tune only) 80-93 Task loss alone is insufficient to block transfer

 Key Findings

-• The non-language loss is the key contributor to non-portability: task tuning or code-form alone cannot significantly reduce cross-model transfer; only by pushing the prompt outside the natural language distribution does it fail on other LLMs.
+• Non-language loss is the primary contributor to non-portability.
+Prompts must be pushed outside the natural language distribution to fail on other LLMs.

 Highlights & Insights

-• The non-language entropy regularizer is the most transferable trick: any scenario aiming to block "semantic cross-model transfer" can leverage it—by pushing intermediate representations away from natural language, cross-model readability collapses.
+• The non-language entropy regularizer is a valuable insight; any scenario aiming to block semantic transfer across models can leverage this by diverging from natural language distributions.

 Limitations & Future Work

-• The weights \(\lambda, \gamma\) for the three loss terms require manual tuning and may need to be re-optimized for different agents/tasks.
+• The weights \(\lambda, \gamma\) require manual tuning and may vary across tasks.

 Rating